 I use Blog Engage to promote my blog from time to time.
 You can choose the $5 or $15 option for Blog Engage to promote your blog.
 This blog network allows you to submit your blog article(s) that will be reviewed by them and promoted by Blog Engage or to visitors on their main page.

-I love the traffic from Facebook, Twitter, and LinkedIn and their promotional options provided to the blog post I promote.
+I love the traffic from Facebook, Twitter, and LinkedIn and the promotional options provided for the blog post I promote.

-24. 2 Bonus Tips To Promote Your Blog and Generate Traffic to Your Website
+24. 3 Bonus Tips: Best Places To Promote Your Blog and Generate Traffic

 Google My Business.
 (Now called Google Business Profile)This is one you can do for free.
 But you must update with small blog posts weekly to generate some traffic for you.
 The more you post, the quicker you will see results.
-However, be careful not to be spammy!
+However, be careful not to be spammy there.

 Blog Commenting – Leaving meaningful comments on other blogs with an Avatar is another great way to send traffic back to your own blog.
 However, be authentic in your comments and add value to the post you leave comments on.
 (If you do create an avatar and start a 2nd or 3rd blog be sure to change the avatar as well.)